soveng/soveng.github.io/faq.md

 There's also [madeirafriends.org](https://madeirafriends.org) which is a community that can help with many things.

-### How do I need to prepare for the eight weeks?
+### How do I need to prepare for the six weeks?

 There’s of course a difference if you travel to Madeira on your own, or with a family.
-Besides this, your preparations should be approached like a longer than normal working holiday of eight weeks.
+Besides this, your preparations should be approached like a longer than normal working holiday of six weeks.
 So, pack enough clothes and hardware that you’ll be needing for living out of your suitcase for a while.

 If you have special needs, please send us a message through the